arkeodev/multi-agent-system-framework/README.md

 - **Customizable Scenarios**: Easily configure agents and their tasks using a user-friendly JSON interface, enabling the execution of tailored scenarios.
 - **Comprehensive Document Processing**: Load and process a variety of document types, converting them into LangChain's `Document` format enriched with metadata.
 - **FAISS Integration**: Store and retrieve processed documents efficiently using FAISS vector storage, enabling rapid responses to complex queries.
+- **LangFuse Integration**: Seamlessly trace and monitor LLM operations using LangFuse, either through an `.env` file or direct input of keys via the UI.

 ## Prerequisites